BenjaFriend/Weave_Engine/Boost_Install.md

 3. Naviagate to the boost install directory in PowerShell or CMD and run `./bootstrap.bat`
 4. Run `b2.exe` (this will take a while, as it is compiling boost)
+ - The following options are all we need: `./b2 --with-system --with-thread --with-date_time --with-regex --with-serialization`

 After `b2` has completed, there will be a new folder in your `boost_1_69_0` directory called `stage`.
 Inside of `stage` there is a folder called `lib`,